imaginationagents/mlk-page/src/perspectives/mckinney.md

 "His schedule never permitted him to return, and I guess he had to go where the heat was the hottest," McKinney said.
 For the few remaining years of his life before he was assassinated in Memphis in 1968, that heat only got hotter in many parts of the country.

-This story originally ran in The Seattle Times Jan.
-16, 1994.